davidsneighbour/namespace/tenets/esm.md

 ### How can I import ESM in Electron?

-Electron supports ESM as of Electron 28 (not out yet as of this writing).
+Electron supports ESM as of [Electron 28](https://www.electronjs.org/blog/electron-28-0).
 [Please read this.](https://github.com/electron/electron/blob/main/docs/tutorial/esm.md)

 ### I'm having problems with ESM and Webpack